c. 1885 Manuel de Soto y Solares flamenco guitar

 Location: Tucson

-Manuel de Soto y Solares (1839-1906) hailed from Sevilla and belonged to a lineage of skilled guitar makers.
-He commenced crafting guitars around 1860, establishing his workshop in close proximity to the renowned Antonio de Torres.
-While there are rumors that Torres may have sold some of his guitars through Soto y Solares' shop, it's more likely that they engaged in common business interactions, including the exchange of woods and components.
-Soto y Solares embraced Torres' construction style, attracting noteworthy clients such as the esteemed flamenco singer Juan Breva.
-Notably, at least two of Soto y Solares' guitars were presented as gifts by Francisco Tárrega.
+Manuel de Soto y Solares (1839–1906) was a renowned guitar maker from Sevilla, belonging to a family of skilled luthiers.
+He began crafting guitars around 1860, establishing his workshop near the legendary Antonio de Torres.
+While some speculate that Torres may have sold his guitars through Soto y Solares' shop, it is more likely that they had a professional relationship involving the exchange of materials such as woods and components.
+Soto y Solares adopted Torres' construction techniques, earning him a distinguished clientele, including the famed flamenco singer Juan Breva.
+Notably, at least two of Soto y Solares' guitars were presented as gifts by the celebrated guitarist Francisco Tárrega.

-I acquired this guitar from Jose Daniel Valenzuela Villanueva, a professional flamenco player who inherited it from his father.
-It had originally been obtained from an old gypsy friend who purchased it around 1950 from a guitarist belonging to the lineage of musicians who accompanied dancers and singers from Don Ramón Montoya's family.
-The revival of this guitar was entrusted to Aaron Garcia Ruiz, a luthier and musicologist based in Granada.
-The restoration process unveiled striking similarities in Manuel's construction techniques when compared to those of Torres.
-These parallels included the use of pencil lines for bracing, a top constructed from three pieces, and the reinforcement of joins with musical parchment strips.
-Furthermore, the guitar's restoration revealed a plantilla resembling those employed by Torres during the period from 1885 to 1888.
-It also featured first and seventh fan braces extending through the harmonic bar, a technique similarly utilized by Torres in SE70 from 1885.
+I acquired this guitar from José Daniel Valenzuela Villanueva, a professional flamenco guitarist who inherited it from his father.
+Its earlier history traces back to an old gypsy friend who purchased it around 1950 from a guitarist in a family lineage known for accompanying dancers and singers related to Don Ramón Montoya.
+The restoration of this instrument was entrusted to Aaron Garcia Ruiz, a luthier and musicologist based in Granada.
+During the restoration, striking similarities between Manuel de Soto y Solares' construction techniques and those of Antonio de Torres were revealed.
+These included the use of pencil lines for bracing, a three-piece top, and the reinforcement of joins with musical parchment strips.